List of Madagascar (franchise) characters: Rob McTodd / Nurse Phantom

-Rob "The Party Animal" McTodd, also known as Nurse Phantom, (voiced by David Koechner) is a Coquerel's sifaka who is King Julien's old friend obsessed with partying and plastic surgery.
+Rob "The Party Animal" McTodd, also known as Nurse Phantom, (voiced by David Koechner) is a Coquerel's sifaka who is King Julien's old friend obsessed with partying and plastic surgery whom Uncle King Julien previously banished from the kingdom.
 Maurice never liked Rob as he was a bad influence on Julien.
-Uncle King Julien eventually had him exiled.
 Rob returns to the kingdom years later to reunite with King Julien, but secretly plans to have their faces surgically swapped by his surgeon Dr. S as revenge for not joining him in exile.
 His plan is foiled by Maurice, Clover, and Mort, the latter of whom mauls Rob, undoing his surgeries and disfiguring his face.

 He reappears a few episodes later to sabotage the nightclub King Julien opens, his now deformed face and mannerisms a homage to the Phantom of the Opera.
 Rob's plans are thwarted once again.
-Empathizing with Rob, King Julien decides to convert the club into a hospital run by Dr. S with Rob as his assistant, who assumes the name Nurse Phantom.
+Empathizing with Rob, King Julien decides to convert the club into a hospital run by Dr. S with Rob as his assistant, who adopts the name Nurse Phantom.
 As Nurse Phantom, he becomes friendlier and helpful, though he gains a few odd habits such as often playing a pipe organ and occasionally putting himself into a medically induced coma.

 Dr. S

 Dr. S (voiced by Jeff Bennett) is a cobra (though Madagascar lacks cobras in reality) who works as a self-taught underworld doctor.
 Though it takes work to get a doctor's license, Dr. S' claim is that he can't get busted if he practices medicine in a cave.
 He was brought to the kingdom by Rob who wanted to use him in his revenge plot, but after reconciling with Julien, the king let them stay and run the new kingdom's new hospital.
-Dr S, while quite the mad scientist, has helped King Julien out in a lot of strange cases with his questionable "science" - even bringing the dead to life one time.
+Dr S, while quite the mad scientist, has helped King Julien out in a lot of strange cases with his questionable "science"—even bringing the dead to life one time.
 He also likes to experiment on willing subjects, though without much maliciousness.
 His catchphrase is shouting "[in/out of] a CAAAVEEE!" which is always accompanied by lightning and thunder.
 His voice is an impression of Peter Lorre.

 Magic Steve

 Magic Steve (voiced by Jeff Bennett) is a ring-tailed lemur magician who looks nearly identical to King Julien.
-He was hired to be King Julien's body double for a meeting with the Crcodile Ambassador.
+He was hired to be King Julien's body double for a meeting with the Crocodile Ambassador.
 Tired of constantly being mistaken for King Julien and his talent for magic tricks going unnoticed, he tries to murder the king and assume his identity.
 Julien survives but Steve is able to convince the kingdom that he is King Julien.
 His victory is short lived when the Crocodile Ambassador arrives at the kingdom, angry that Julien kept postponing their meeting, and eats Steve whole when he claims to be the king.